pkhuong/pkhuong.github.io/source/_posts/2025-08-19-monoid-augmented-fifos.markdown

 I hope the alternative presentation in this post is helpful, especially in combination with [the matching Python code](/images/2025-08-19-monoid-augmented-fifos/monoid-fifo.py).

 [^pearls]: Your surprise may vary.
-I find "magic tricks" like this one and others that the Oxford branch of FP seems to be fond of are maybe useful to convince one's self of an algorithm's correctness, but not so much when it comes to communicating the sort of deep understanding that leads to discovering new ones (and there are [folks who recognise the issue and want to fix it](https://kolektiva.social/@beka_valentine/114691133676966456)).
+I find clever "magic tricks" like this one and others that the Oxford branch of FP seems to be fond of are maybe useful to convince one's self of an algorithm's correctness, but not so much when it comes to fostering the sort of deep understanding that leads to discovering new ones (and there are [folks who recognise the issue and want to fix it](https://kolektiva.social/@beka_valentine/114691133676966456)).

 At the very least, this post's presentation leads to a streamlined version of DABA with worst-case bounds that are never worse than [the original](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf#page=9) or [its 2020 follow-up](https://arxiv.org/pdf/2009.13768v1#page=15): at most two monoid multiplications per query, two per push, and one per pop (compared to one per query, three per push and two per pop for DABA).